This article describes attributes available in all forms.

 Child documents #

 A field with a list displaying only child documents to our document.
-Configuration is similar to the field Parent documents.
+Configuration is similar but opposite to the field Parent documents.

 A field with a list displaying all related documents to our document.
 Configuration is similar to the field Parent documents.